cockroachdb/docs/src/current/cockroachcloud/network-authorization.md

 **Prerequisite**: {% include cockroachcloud/cluster-operator-prereq.md %}

 {{site.data.alerts.callout_success}}
+Use PrivateLink, GCP VPC Peering, or AWS PrivateLink) if:

-You should use PrivateLink or VPC peering if you need to allowlist more IP addresses than allowed by the maximum (20 for Dedicated clusters and 50 for Serverless), if your servers’ IP addresses are not static, or if you want to limit your cluster's exposure to the public internet.
+- You need to allowlist more defined IP address ranges than allowed by the maximum (20 for Dedicated clusters and 50 for Serverless).
+- Your servers’ IP addresses are not static.
+- You want avoid exposing your cluster to the public internet.

 Learn more about [Private Clusters (Preview)](private-clusters.html), which offer enhanced cluster security.
 A private cluster's nodes have no public IP addresses.
 {{site.data.alerts.end}}